 Active schemes are your schemes in DealTrack which are earning rebate.
 Proposal schemes are in the process of being negotiated.
 Interim schemes are locked schemes that are intended for use as a placeholder while a new agreement is negotiated.
 They are an exact replica of a previous scheme that cannot be edited.
 The intention is that these schemes will be replaced when a proposal scheme for the period is activated.

 If your instance of DealTrack is not configured to use interim schemes, you will no longer see any reference to interim schemes within DealTrack.
-Please enquire via our Client Portal if you are interested in having interim schemes configured.
+Please enquire via our Support Hub if you are interested in having interim schemes configured.

 Replication of fully signed schemes